Numerically efficient unitary evolution for Hamiltonians beyond nearest-neighbors: Some applications

 \section{Some applications}

-In this section we will use TEBD to simulate the time evolution of some non-integrable spin Hamiltonians after a global quantum quench in the external magnetic field.
-The initial state of the dynamics will be the ground-state $\ket{\psi_0}$ of these systems, which we will compute numerically using DMRG.
-In each case, we will evaluate three quantities, the Loschmidt echo
+In this section, we will use TEBD to simulate the time evolution of some non-integrable spin Hamiltonians after a global quantum quench in the external magnetic field.
+To show the versatility of our method in reproducing different observables, we will evaluate quantities such as the Loschmidt echo